hkulkarni/ellie_grid/README.md

 Replace currently UI with something more intuitive and 'pretty'.

+# Deployment

+The web application is ready for deploy to Heroku immediately.
+The ruby script will have to be made more robust before it is ready for production deploy (See 'Todos' section).

 # Potential additional features

 1. Ability to mark medication as 'taken'.